AlishanKably/Project-04/README.md

     include_fk = True
 ```

-Lastly, Flask-marshmallow

 ## Authentication/Authorization

 Authentication and authorization played a major role in this project.
-It was important to incorporate this to allow users to make account and securely log in.
+It was important to incorporate this to allow users to make an account and securely log in.
 A ```secure route``` file was made to include the token for a user.
-JSON web token (JWT) was used as the protocol for authentication which involved a secure token creation when signing up and is implemented when loging in or when a user chooses to upload a trail.
+JSON web token (JWT) was used as the protocol for authentication which involved a secure token creation when signing up and is implemented when logging in or when a user chooses to upload a trail.
 An element of this is the password hash function in the user model:

 ```
  @hybrid_property